Click here to join Bioinformatics Seminar mailing list.

 The organizer of the seminar is BIRBI.
 The heads of the seminar are Prof. dr Nataša Pržulj and dr Jovana Kovačević.

-A meeting of the Bioinformatics seminar will be held on Wednesday, October 9th, starting at 18:15, in online classroom.
+A meeting of the Bioinformatics seminar will be held on Tuesday, June 17th, starting at 13:15, in room BIM and in online classroom.
 Teachers and students of doctoral and master studies in computer science, mathematics, biology and other related disciplines are invited to join us.

 Abstract